i0466lt/mustang_streamer/README.md

 # HOW-TO: Use other GPIO Pin

-First, check unused pins by runni
+You can change the PIN Number in `config.ini` file.

-You can change the PIN Number in `config.ini` file Make sure the desired GPIO Pins are unused.
+Make sure the desired GPIO Pins are unused.
 You can check by running `gpio readall` from terminal.